-The hallmarks of our ministries are small-groups focused on discipleship, faith and applying the Bible to their daily lives.
-Ministries are open to all church members and visitors.
+The hallmarks of our ministries are small-groups focused on discipleship, faith and fellowship, applying the Bible to their daily lives.
+All our ministries and fellowship groups are open to all church members and visitors.

 Sunday School & Junior Church